twbs/bootstrap/site/content/docs/5.1/components/offcanvas.md

 ## How it works

-Offcanvas is a sidebar component that can be toggled via JavaScript to appear from the left, right, or bottom edge of the viewport.
+Offcanvas is a sidebar component that can be toggled via JavaScript to appear from the left, right, top, or bottom edge of the viewport.
 Buttons or anchors are used as triggers that are attached to specific elements you toggle, and `data` attributes are used to invoke our JavaScript.

 - Offcanvas shares some of the same JavaScript code as modals.
 Conceptually, they are quite similar, but they are separate plugins.
 - Similarly, some [source Sass](#sass) variables for offcanvas's styles and dimensions are inherited from the modal's variables.